ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ihuteof Hon.
+Thos.
+H.Benton to liislln. , &quot; New rk WorM &quot;-vs that the
+other&#x27;s inflaence I tn uron wn,cil 1,10 Declaration of ths

+tr
+mother
 &quot;My mother asked rae never to use to­
 bacco.
 I have nevT touched it from that
 time to the present day.
 She asked not to